Zamaruu/strapi-md-site/README.md

 # Strapi Headless CMS for a personal blog and other stuff

+If any changes are to be made to the admin panel or the api itself, develop and test the changes locally and when ready deploy to the live environment.

 ## Deployment Info

 Connect to VPS via SSH
 - User: strapi-controller
 - PW: aBN1fzEutA

 Make shure that the ufw firewall settings are correct and the strapi port is open: